 Is it time that you got a holding company in place?

 We are not going to discuss the benefits of a limited company as we have done this in this article.
-However, as we discuss in another article that it is sometimes beneficial to open multiple limited companies for the purposes of risk mitigation and tax planning.
+However, it is sometimes beneficial to open multiple limited companies for the purposes of risk mitigation and tax planning.

 Conversely, it may be difficult to perform tax planning if someone has multiple companies.
-Which companies should you take out for wages and dividends?
+Which companies should you take out for wages and dividends paid?
 This is a frequently asked question.

 You may have multiple companies because of flips or trades.
 A holding company may be a solution to minimizing administration and confusion.
 This means that the holding company owns all other companies.
 The reason for this is to minimise the extraction of cash and reducing the level of income tax.
 This is one of the specialist areas for our property accountants.